Skip to main content

 Visitors

-Provided your full licence or international driving permit remains valid, you may drive vehicles up to 3.5 tonnes and with up to eight passenger seats for up to 12 months from the date of coming to NI.
+Provided your full licence or international driving permit has the appropriate entitlement and remains valid, you may drive vehicles up to 7.5 tonnes and with up to eight passenger seats for up to 12 months from the date of coming into the United Kingdom (UK).

-However, you may only drive large vehicles which have been registered outside NI and which you have driven into the country.
+However, you may only drive large vehicles which have been registered outside the UK and which you have driven into the country.

 • GBR, Jersey, Guernsey, IOM, Gibraltar driving licences